 If you set up screen time but it isn't working as expected, here are a few things you can try:

-Restart your device: Select Start > Power > Restart.
+- Restart the Windows device: Select Start > Power > Restart.

 - Sign in: Make sure your child is signed in with their Microsoft account on their device.
 If they are, you can check to make sure their account is syncing up right.
 Select Start > Settings > Accounts and follow the prompts to verify their account.